The second largest country in world (by size) has plenty of landmarks and wonders to offer.

 - Vermillion Creek sinkhole - Northwest Territories.
 Very impressive and enormous sinkhole.

 - Alfred Creek Falls - British Columbia.
 Approximately 700 meters tall and 30 meters wide fall droping off of the Alfred Glacier.
 One of the highest falls in North America.

 - Deserted River Falls - British Columbia.
 Possibly the highest waterfall in North America, with 670 m single drop and several more cascades possibly totalling up to 830 meters.

 - Francis Falls - British Columbia.
 A powerful, approximately 650 metre high waterfall, belonging to a larger group of very impressive waterfalls.

 - Helmcken Falls - British Columbia.
-Beautiful, powerful waterfall, 141 m high vertical plunge. medium width - 23 meters.
+Beautiful, powerful waterfall, 141 m high vertical plunge.
+Average width - 15 meters.

 - Hunlen Falls - British Columbia.
 A very picturesque and impressive waterfall, which leaves the lake in a 26 metre wide stream and plunges 374 metres into a deep canyon.

 - Niagara Falls - Ontario in Canada and New York in United States.
 The most popular waterfall in world is 51 metres high and 1203 metres wide.
 The shape of the waterfall and its proportions have become synonymous with the word "waterfall".